barkingfoodog/omnis-pkg/README.md

 Leave the Bit unset for all.

-Edit the `postinstall` script and set `APPLICATION_ROOT` to the path to your application.
-This will allow the script to set permissions on your app properly.
+Edit the `postinstall` script and set `APP_NAME` and `COMPANY_NAME` for your application.
+This will allow the script to set permissions and update the user's application data properly.

 ## Optional customizations
 ### preinstall script